Lebe (Dogon): Veneration of Lebe

 During their migration, the Dogons took with them a little earth taken from the tomb of Lebe Seru.
 The Dogons thought thus of transporting, on the one hand, a sort of ferment which would communicate its qualities to the new terrain, and on the other hand, a material which, if not the sought after bones, would be impregnated with the very substance of the ancestor.

 Once they arrived in the Bandiagara region, they made an altar by mixing the soil collected in the Mandé and that of their new home.
 This marked the beginning of the worshiping of the snake Lebe.
 Each of the tribes then carried a fragment of this first altar and dispersed along the cliff to find their respective villages.
 In each newly founded village, a Lebe altar was built from that fragment of the original altar and the execution of religious rites left under the control of the hogon (Dogon priests and elders).

-The Dogon worship both Nemmo and Lebe Seru.
+The Dogon worship both Nommo and Lebe Seru.
 In their religious rituals, they start by sacrificing a goat on Lebe's altar and disclaim: